teodoramaksimovic/rg_projekat_24/PROJECT-DESCRIPTION-TEMPLATE.md

 red component intensities (from 0.2/1.0 to 1.2/2.0 in 0.1 increments), allowing adjustment of the spotlight's color from cool blueish to warm reddish tones.
 When the spotlight is activated, a toy model appears in the scene.
+Toy moves slightly to the right 1 second after pressing the R key

 ## Controls